Esemudje/portfolio_manager_team02/README.md

 - Enhanced watchlist with smart stock search
 - Add stocks by searching company names instead of just symbols
 - Real-time price updates for watched stocks
-- Easy removal of stocks from watchlist
+- Easy removal of stocks from the watchlist

 ### 📰 **Market News**